Back to blog

 Conversely, the upfront cost of a prefetch is much smaller than that of a prerender, so you can adopt prefetching more broadly.

-Prerendering and Prefetching in WordPress
+Prerendering and prefetching in WordPress

-WordPress users have been able to insert link tags for prefetching or prerendering resources in HTML documents for years now, thanks to the Resource Hints API
+tags for prefetching or prerendering resources in HTML documents for years now, thanks to the Resource Hints API.

 However, using tags lacks flexibility because URLs must be specified early, leading to potential resource wastage or missed performance gains.
-Furthermore, dynamic solutions that insert link tags based on viewport visibility offer more flexibility but can still lead to excessive prefetching.
+Furthermore, dynamic solutions that insert link

 Considering all these limitations, the Performance Team was highly motivated to find a better solution…

-Speculative Loading: The New WordPress Performance Plugin
+Speculative Loading: The new WordPress performance plugin

 Speculative Loading enables prerendering or prefetching of other frontend URLs linked on the page.